 - 1. Format

 - iThenticate tool

+- 3. Guidelines for use of Al

-- 3. Avoiding Copyright violations
+- 4. Avoiding Copyright violations

 Overall Timeline for Thesis/Dissertation

 Selection of research topic and committee members (3), including chair

 - Chair and at least one additional member must be from CMU - All members must have Graduate Faculty Status (GFS) - See complete Guidelines posted on our website